wp-plugins/xili-language/readme.txt

 * add capabilities removing when deactivating.
 * the_other_posts function improved.
 * Continues tests with WP 3.6 beta3 and Twenty Thirteen theme
+* 2013-05-19 - temporary fixes for ka_GE (replace ge_GE for Georgian) - changes https to http for GlotPress (WP server changed)

 = Version 2.8.7 (2013-04-16) =
 * fixes lang_perma if search,